RAK3172 WisDuo LPWAN Module Low Level Development Reference

 RAK3172 on STM32CubeIDE with STM32WL SDK v1.3.0

-Follow the same procedure on changing the radio related source files and startup file.
-You can also use the same RF source files used on v1.2.0 for v1.3.0.
-However, you need to work on v1.3.0 of STM32WL SDK package instead of the old one (v1.2.0).
+Follow the same procedure for changing the radio-related source files and startup file.
+You can also use the same RF source files used in v1.2.0 for v1.3.0.
+However, you must work with v1.3.0 of the STM32WL SDK package instead of the older version (v1.2.0).

 Running the LoRaWAN_End_Node Example of STM32WL SDK on RAK3172